yera217/rsp_rcm/README.md

 source devel/setup.bash
 roslaunch ur5_rcm_srvcli ur5_rcm.launch
 ```
-It will launch deployer, Gazebo window with the robot.
-It should directly go to the definec desired tool position respecting defined RCM.
+It will launch deployer, Gazebo window with the robot, Rviz and dynamic reconfigure (for changing 'xyz_des' and 'xyz_RCM' poses).
+It should directly go to the defined default desired tool position respecting defined RCM.

 ### List of packages (ALL LOCATED AT "src/rcm" FOLDER):